MediaComem/comem-archidep/TEST-MATTER.md

     You must know:

     * What Git branching is and why it is useful.
-    * What are the Git subcommands used for branching (`branch`, `checkout` and `merge`) and what they do in principle.
-    * What a fast-forward is.
-    * What a conflict and a conflict marker is.
+    * That any repository has a `master` branch by default.

     You do not need to know:

+    * How to work with branches.
-    * The precise syntax of the Git subcommands used to manage branches or resolve conflicts.
+    * How to manage merge conflicts.
   * [Collaborating with Git](https://mediacomem.github.io/comem-webdev-docs/2018-2019/subjects/git-collaborating?home=MediaComem%2Fcomem-archidep%23readme)

     You must know: